neirupr/tdea-courses/README.md

 ## Other indications
 - You can also try with -i = 400, 500
-- Generated file can be found as inscripcion.txt
+- Generated file can be found as inscripcion.txt, also navigating to localhost:3000